Models of G-spectra as presheaves of spectra: The bicategory and -category

 in $\sV$, namely the adjoint of

 where $\epz$ is the evident evaluation map.
-The map $\ze$ is an isomorphism when either $X$ or $Y$ is dualizable \cite[III.1.3]{LMS}.
-When $X$ is dualizable and $Y$ is arbitrary, we have the composite isomorphism
+The map $\ze$ is an isomorphism when either $X$ or $Z$ is dualizable \cite[III.1.3]{LMS}.
+When $X$ is self-dual and $Z$ is arbitrary, we have the composite isomorphism

-This map in various categories will play a central role in our work.
-When $(X,Y)$ and $(X',Y')$ are dual pairs, the dual of a map $f\colon X\rtarr X'$ is the composite
+This map in various categories will play an important role in our work.

-There are two maps of $\sO_G$-algebras that are central to duality and therefore to everything we do.
+In \autoref{epsilon} and \autoref{eta}, we will define two maps of $\sP_G$-algebras that are central to duality and therefore to everything we do.
 Let $S^0 = \{\ast,1\}$, where $\ast$ is the basepoint and ${1}$ is not.
 We think of $S^0$ as $1_+$, where $1$ is the one-point $G$-set.
-Remember that $\sE_G(A) = \bO_G(A_+)$ is the free $\sO_G$-algebra generated by $A_+$, where we view finite $G$-sets as categories with only identity morphisms.
-We have already seen the first map implicitly.
+In line with this convention, we also think of $1$ as a trivial category with object $1$.
+Remember that $\sE_G(A) = \bP_G(A_+)$ is the free $\sP_G$-algebra generated by $A_+$, where we view finite $G$-sets as categories with only identity morphisms.